Cold sesame noodle salad is a delicious and easy Asian side dish recipe, perfect for potlucks, summer picnics, or a light meal on its own.

 And it’s not just me that loves it, Kellan loves it too.

-And if a salad can please both an adult and a toddler.
+And if a simple salad recipe like cold sesame noodles can please both an adult and a toddler?
 Well that, my friends, is what we call a win.

 Cold Sesame Noodle SaladPrint Recipe